Intro

 How

-flag.
-Since I didn’t want to mess up my configuration I launched a docker container, clone and compile nvim.
-I made sure the problem was still present in the version from master and created an empty init.lua
+I did not have many other ideas.
+Looking through the help, I discovered the --startuptime flag.
+Since I did not want to mess up my local configuration, I launched a Docker container, cloned and compiled nvim, verified that the problem was still present on master, and created an empty init.lua.

 root@ff1d74dcbc84:~# time nvim /test/data/data/pi_30_000 --startuptime vim-startup.log +qall